 Shi Shen-Yao is also very happy and honored to serve as the Sub-Prior & European Liaison Director of the Order of Engaged Buddhists (OEB) founded by his dear dharma friend, the Venerable Shi Shen-Xi.
 His sangha and residence is the chapter house of OEB in Namur, Belgium.

-The Venerable Rev. Dr. Brian Chang-Jin Kenna 长金, Director Administrative Office Of The Prior.
-Chang-Jin was ordained a Priest at Cleric rank in OEB by the consent of his root teacher, Shi Shen-Xi, and the Order’s Senior Council in the summer of 2017.
-In addition, Chang-Jin has been invested with the monastic rank of a Fully Professed Monk in recognition of his dedication to the Order and his demonstrable scholastic achievements.
+The Rev. Dr. Brian Chang-Jin Kenna 长金, Director Administrative Office Of The Prior and Director of Novices.
+Chang-Jin was ordained a Priest in OEB by the consent of his root teacher, Shi Shen-Xi, and the Order’s Senior Council in the summer of 2017.
+In addition, Chang-Jin has been invested with the rank of a Fully Professed Priest in recognition of his dedication to the Order and his demonstrable scholastic achievements.
 Brian Chang-Jin is the Meditation Director of his Meditation Center and Sangha of Long Island, New York, and maintains an OEB Chapter House there.
 Chang-Jin continues his training in Buddhist and clerical studies as a servant/leader under the guidance of David Astor Sensei and OEB’s senior leadership.
 He received a BA, Masters in Ministry and Doctorate in Theology from Crossroads Theological Seminary.
 He continued his post graduate education at the University of Notre Dame’s Mendoza College of Business in the Executive Certificate Program as well as Post Graduate studies in law receiving a Paralegal Certification from Blackstone Law.
 Prior to stepping on the Buddhist path, he was a Baptist and UCC minister assigned to several churches specializing in youth programs.
-If you would like information on how to attend his meditation classes in New York, his email is: firstname.lastname@example.org
+If you would like information on how to attend his meditation classes in New York, his email is: email@example.com